mrsmithjsk/Events-Platform/README.md

      ```
 3. **.env**

-   - Add a .env file in the root of the project
+   - Add a .env file in the root of the project, and populate it with the necessary credentials as outlined in the **Configure Environment Variables** section below